 If a plant has dried out completely, submerge the pot in water to its rim to allow the soil to soak up moisture from the top and the bottom.
 Submerging is usually an easy way to water dried-out hanging plants as well; use a tub or sink, and leave the pot there until air bubbles have stopped appearing.

-How often do you need to water?
-That depends on the type of plant, the size of the pot, the weather, and other factors.
+How often you need to water depends on the type of plant, the size of the pot, the weather, and other factors.
 Outdoor containers might need watering as often as once or twice a day during hot, dry weather but much less during cooler, cloudy conditions.
 As a general rule, the larger the container for your potted plants, the less watering you'll need to do.
 The container material matters, too: A plant in a porous clay pot needs water more frequently than one in a plastic or ceramic pot.

+Outdoor containers, in general, should be at least 12 inches wide and 10 inches deep.
+The bigger the pot, the more room there is for roots and the better your plants will perform.
 Large potted plants need larger containers, and small ones should go into smaller containers.
 Mixed containers often look best when you use a large container and include graduated heights and variety in foliage texture.

-All plants depend on light for their survival, and making sure your potted plants get the right amount of light is key to keeping them happy.
+All plants depend on light for their survival, and making sure your potted plants get the right amount of light is crucial to keeping them happy.
 For both indoor and outdoor containers, group plants with similar light requirements.
 Don't mix shade lovers with sun lovers in a single pot; one or both of them will be unhappy, depending on where you place the pot.

+Compost and rotted mature improve soil drainage and add nitrogen (which plants need for healthy foliage) and other nutrients.
+Other sources of nitrogen include blood meal, cottonseed meal, fish meal, and fish emulsion.
 Buy bags of premixed, balanced (the numbers on the bag should match, such as 10-10-10) organic fertilizer and use it in addition to organic amendments to build healthy soil for your pots.
 Follow label directions for amounts to use in containers.
 Feed when you plant, then monthly after that.